 In 2015, FPRI’s Program on Field Research further developed the core training curriculum and completed research and analysis worldwide.
 The year’s two biggest accomplishments were an extended field research project in Germany in the spring, and acceptance for 2016 publication of the core curriculum by a major academic publisher.

-In March 2015, field research program director David Danelo traveled to Germany, the Netherlands, and the Denmark/Sweden border to analyze evolving geopolitical events in northern Europe.
+In March 2015, David Danelo traveled to Germany, the Netherlands, and the Denmark/Sweden border to analyze evolving geopolitical events in northern Europe.
 His three-part series, Germany in the 21st Century, forecasted Europe’s 2015 refugee crisis, predicted Germany’s response to the unprecedented events, and explained the dilemma both the country and the continent would confront in 2016 and the coming decade.

 The program was also proud to announce publication pending in 2016 of a textbook developed from our curriculum.
-In 2015, Georgetown University Press accepted Danelo’s The Field Research Handbook: A Guide to the Art and Science of Professional Fieldwork.
+In 2017, Georgetown University Press published Danelo’s The Field Research Handbook: A Guide to the Art and Science of Professional Fieldwork.
 At year end, the manuscript is in final edits and is slated for late summer 2016 publication.

 Events in the field research program’s second year, both in how fieldwork has informed geopolitical forecasts and the acceptance of the core curriculum by a major academic publisher, have served to validate the program’s original ambitions.
 As the world remains complex in 2016, FPRI’s field research program looks forward to a new year of opportunities to bring back insights from the ground, and teaching others how to increase their chances of doing the same.